SpaceX Mars colonization program

-Elon Musk at the 2006 Mars Society conference.
-Before founding SpaceX in 2002, Musk had expressed interest in Mars missions and briefly joined the Mars Society's board of directors.

-SpaceX Mars colonization program (also referred to as Occupy Mars as a joking reference to the Occupy movement) is the planned objective of the company SpaceX, and particularly of its founder Elon Musk, to send humans to live on Mars.
+SpaceX Mars colonization program (also referred to as Occupy Mars as a joking reference to the Occupy movement) is the stated long-term objective of the company SpaceX, and particularly of its founder Elon Musk, to send humans to live on Mars.
 The plan is to establish a self-sustaining, large scale settlement and directly democratic, self-governing colony.
 The motivation behind this is the belief that colonizing Mars will allow humanity to become multiplanetary, thereby ensuring the long-term survival of the human race if it becomes extinct on Earth.

-Colonization is to be achieved with reusable and mass-produced, super heavy-lift launch vehicles called Starship.
-They have been referred to as the "holy grail of rocketry" for extraplanetary colonization.
+Colonization is to be achieved with reusable and mass-produced, super heavy-lift launch vehicles, that is Starship.
 These plans for colonizing Mars have received both praise and criticism.
-They are supported by public interest in further human involvement beyond Earth and a desire to extend the lifetime of the human race, but doubts have been expressed about whether they will work, how it will be done, and whether humans from Earth could live on Mars.
+They are supported by public interest in further human involvement beyond Earth and a desire to extend the lifetime of the human race, but skeptics question the technical feasibility, logistical execution, and biological viability of humans living on Mars.
+In 2026, SpaceX deprioritized its Mars ambitions in order to focus on a lunar base, often referred to as Moon Base Alpha, after Musk previously referred to this endeavour as a distraction in 2025.